-You can develop this diagram as the example for the guided procedure in the 'Setting up a Roadmap Diagram' table.
+You can develop this diagram as the example for the guided procedure in the Setting up a Roadmap Diagram table.
 To create the initial, basic diagram:

-- 1. Right-click on its parent Package and select the 'Add Diagram' option. - 2.
-On the 'New Diagram' dialog, in the 'Diagram' field type in the diagram name, such as 'Example Roadmap'. - 3.
-Click on the 'Select From' header and select the 'Construction > Project Roadmap' Perspective group, and then click on 'Project Management' in the panel beneath the header. - 4.
-The 'Diagram Types' panel list two diagram types -Project Management and Roadmap.
+- 1. Right-click on its parent Package and select the 'New Diagram' option.
+The 'Model Builder' diagram opens, with the 'Diagram Builder' tab page displayed. - 2.
+In the 'Diagram' field, type in the diagram name, such as 'Example Roadmap'. - 3.
+Click on the drop-down arrow in the 'Type' header and select the 'Construction > Project Management' Perspective group, and then click on 'Project Management' in the panel beneath the header. - 4.
+The 'Diagram Types' panel lists the diagram types -Project Management, Roadmap and Backlog.
 Click on the Roadmap diagram type. - 5.
 Click on the OK button.
 The system opens the diagram in the central work area.

 You can also generate one of the pre-designed Roadmap diagrams from the Patterns provided by Enterprise Architect, to tailor the Roadmap for any of a range of areas of work.
-To access these Patterns, select the 'Design > Model > Add > Model Wizard' ribbon option, then select the 'Construction > Project Roadmap' Perspective.
+To access these Patterns, select the ribbon option 'Design > Package > Model Builder', then on the Model Builder dialog, select the 'Construction > Project Management' Perspective.
 If necessary, expand the 'Roadmaps' group.

-Select the required Roadmap(s) and click on the Create Pattern(s) button.
+Select the required Roadmap(s) and click on the Create Model button.
 Each Roadmap is automatically created within its own Package.